The Anniversary of a Heavenly Friend

 As a newly-ordained priest, I often gave the Little Invocation as penance to those who came to me for Confession.
 Individuals from all walks of life began attesting to the graces received: graces of inner healing, of victory over persistent and deeply rooted habits of sin, of trust in the mercy of Christ, and of a ceaseless prayer of the heart.
 I still recommend the Little Invocation to penitents for, as we chant during Holy Week, “The mercies of the Lord never weary; hope rises with the dawn, for the Lord is faithful” (Lamentations 3:22–23).

 O Jesus, King of Love,

-I trust in thy merciful goodness.
+I trust in thy loving mercy.

 Mother Yvonne-Aimée received the inspiration of the Little Invocation on August 28, 1922.
 Within the community at Malestroit, the prayer brought about healing and the restoration of unity in charity.
 Immediately the invocation began to spread, first in certain communities of her own Order and among their hospital patients, and then on a wider scale.
 Before long, persons praying the Little Invocation began witnessing to the graces and favours they received.

 In 1932 the Bishop of Vannes, France, approved the prayer for his diocese.
 The following year, Pope Pius XI indulgenced it for the Augustinian Canonesses of the Mercy of Jesus, for their sick and for all those hospitalized in their health care facilities.
 Pope Pius XII renewed the favour, and on December 6, 1958, Pope John XXIII extended it to the universal Church.

 Mother Yvonne-Aimée cherished the Little Invocation to Jesus, King of Love; she wanted to make it known and see it spread because such was Our Lord’s own desire.
 In a letter requesting that Pope Pius XI indulgence the prayer, she wrote: